Ulysses S. Grant IV: Career

 After he received his doctorate, Grant worked at the Natural History Museum of Los Angeles County as the curator of invertebrate paleontology.
 Grant then taught paleontology at the University of California, Los Angeles beginning in 1931.
 He rose from instructor to chairman of the geology department, a post he held for eight years.
 He retired in 1959.
 Grant wrote several papers and often collaborated with Leo George Hertlein, his classmate at Stanford.

 Later life and death

 In 1953, Grant IV appeared on Groucho Marx's You Bet Your Life, where the consolation question was usually "Who is buried in Grant's tomb?".

 Grant died at St. John's Hospital in Santa Monica, California, from lung failure caused by leukemia.
 Grant is buried at Greenwood Memorial Park (San Diego) alongside his father.

 Personal life

-His first wife was Matilda Bartikofsky.
+Grant's first wife was Matilda Bartikofsky.
 They were married in Spartanburg, South Carolina, on October 4, 1917, and later divorced.
 In 1950, he married Frances Dean, who was born circa 1911 in Kentucky and died December 8, 1991, in Honolulu, Hawaii.
-They had one child named George Grant.
+They had no children.

 Grant's cousin was Major General Ulysses S. Grant III, the son of Major General Frederick Dent Grant.